-South West London Environment Network (SWLEN) is a charity dedicated to helping people and organisations protect and enhance the environment.
-We work in the London Boroughs of Richmond upon Thames, Kingston upon Thames and Hounslow.
-Our work focuses on preserving and protecting green spaces and biodiversity, promoting sustainability and community development and supporting environmental groups achieve their goals.
+South West London Environment Network (SWLEN) builds active and engaged communities who protect and enhance our local environment.
+We work in the London Boroughs of Richmond upon Thames, Ealing, Hounslow and Kingston upon Thames.
+Our work focuses on preserving and protecting green spaces and biodiversity through community and voluntary groups involvement, promoting sustainability and community development.

 SWLEN also chairs and acts as the secretariat of the Richmond Biodiversity Partnership.

 SWLEN exists to build active and engaged communities who protect and enhance our local environment.
 Our core values are:

 Local empowerment – we passionately believe the best way to protect and enhance the environment is through empowering local people to take an interest, become involved and to take action themselves.

 Collaboration and partnership – we know that by working together we achieve more, and in sharing best practices we are strong together.
 This approach brings wider benefits to the community, charitable organisations and local authorities.

 Environmental protection and enhancement– we exist to ensure South West London maintains a thriving and sustainable environment.

 SWLEN is a registered charity (no. 1140872) and registered in England and Wales as a company limited by guarantee (no. 7469024) established in 2011.
 SWLEN’s history dates to the founding of Richmond’s LA21 Group in 1994 in response to the UN Rio Earth Summit of 1992, agenda item 21 was the adoption of sustainable development principles of each signatory country, with each local authority (hence LA21) in these countries working towards adopting and delivering these goals.